-Youngfield Street was identified as a corridor where some improvements could help where some improvements could help, but its ratings were not as low as others.
+Youngfield Street was identified as a corridor where some improvements could help, but its ratings were not as low as others.
 The corridor has received recent public investment, ongoing private investment, and the impending Clear Creek Crossing development will change conditions on the west end of the city.